TrailsofGold/whitepaper/docs/game_concept/crew.md

-A crew starts with at leat one pirate.
+A crew starts with at least one pirate.

 However, in order to maximze rewards, players can increase their crew size (and then cumulate pirate skills).
 But to do that they need to buy ships.